IELP FAQ

 Q. When is the Calgary recruit, when and where do I apply and how does it work?

-A. Students are able to participate in the University of Calgary 1L recruit in both their first and second years of law school.
+A. IELP students are able to participate in the University of Calgary 1L recruit in both their first and second years of law school.

 Q. How do I participate in the 2L recruit in Calgary when I am in Houston in year 3?

 A. Students in year 3 of 4 in the program, and who are in Houston, should consider networking with firms during their summer prior to leaving for Houston to support their applications in the 2L recruit.
-A flight back to Calgary for in-firm interviews (no OCIs take place in this recruit) will need to be booked, generally in early October or late September.
+A flight back to Calgary for in-firm interviews will need to be booked, generally in early October.
 Plan for 3 to 4 days of interviews, however it is very important to consult with the UCalgary Law career office in August to find out interview dates of Calgary firms so you can plan your flight accordingly.
+In addition, on-campus interviews take place in-person at UCalgary Law in September and students may need to fly back to attend those, as well.

 Q. How do I participate in recruiting events at UHLC?